-Be sure to put the lines from myro import and initialize() or init() at the beginning of the file (after the required comments).
-Be sure not to specify the port parameter in your initialize command, such as initialize("com4").
-This makes it very time consuming to grade if we have to go into your code and change the com port to the one that works on our specific system.
+Be sure to put the lines "from Myro import " and " init()" at the beginning of the file (after the required comments).
 The TA will type avoidWalls() to start your robot moving, so you don't need to include a call to that function in your homework file.